Reg Parnell: Post WWII

 In 1947, Parnell was Britain's most successful racing driver, for which he won the BRDC's Gold Star.
 He began the year by winning two ice races in Sweden, with his ERA A-type, the earlier of these being the first Formula 1 race.
 He then returned to Britain, to win the Jersey Road Race in the Maserati 4CLT.
 He would have also won in Ulster, had his recently acquired ERA E-type not broken a de Dion tube.
 The following year, Parnell would again win the Gold Star.
 He took his new Maserati 4CLT/48 to Zandvoort and finished third in the circuit's inaugural meeting.
 He won the Goodwood Trophy at the first-ever meeting at Sussex circuit, was second in the Penya Rhin Grand Prix and fifth in the Gran Premio d'Italia.
 Parnell maintained this success into 1949 with the Maserati, gaining many successes at Goodwood, earning him the nickname, "Emperor of Goodwood", and raced at almost every major circuit across Europe.
 He also competed in the early-season races in South America.

 It was in Sweden that Parnell showed true British ingenuity.
 He was there for the 1947 Swedish Winter Grand Prix at Rommehed, the first race run for cars complying with the newly-introduced Formula 1.
 He duly won, thus becoming the first winner of a Formula 1 race.
 He led an ERA clean sweep of the podium, as the only three cars to finish.
 Their chief rivals – the French – were stranded miles away from the circuit, on a ship stuck fast in the ice.
 The organiser decided to rerun the event as the Stockholm Grand Prix, on Lake Vallentuna.
 Meanwhile, between the two races Parnell had the idea of fitting twin rear wheels to his ERA to improve its road-holding on the ice.
 When he arrived at the race, the lead French driver, Raymond Sommer immediately objected but Parnell had checked the rules beforehand and found that there was nothing to preclude twin rear wheels.
-Despite temperatures of −15° Fahrenheit, Parnell's extra wheels really made the difference, as he skated to victory.
+Despite temperatures of −15°F, Parnell's extra wheels really made the difference, as he skated to victory.